psbhatbvbcs/market_aggregator/market-aggregation-service/README.md

 # Market Aggregation Service

-A standalone service that aggregates prediction markets from Polymarket, Kalshi, and Limitless, comparing prices in real-time to find the best odds.
+A standalone service that aggregates prediction markets from Polymarket and Kalshi, comparing prices in real-time to find the best odds.

 ## Features

-- **Multi-Platform Support**: Aggregates markets from Polymarket, Kalshi, and Limitless
+- **Multi-Platform Support**: Aggregates markets from Polymarket and Kalshi
 - **Real-Time Price Comparison**: Updates every 5 seconds with delta tracking
 - **Smart Market Matching**: Fuzzy matching to identify similar markets across platforms
 - **Best Odds Detection**: Automatically identifies the platform with the best odds